Complete standalone app

 copy_assets

-Copy local files or directories into the exported catalog after export:
+Copy local files or directories into the exported catalog during export:

 yaml